danriti/moleskine/heroku-deploy-hook/README.md

 ```

 At the end of the log, you can see that Heroku has scheduled the the deploy
 hook.
+So now we will see our deployment annotations appear at the top of our
+TraceView application performance visualizations:

-So now we just need to view an application in TraceView (and refresh a
+So now we can just refresh TraceView and our deployment annotation will appear
-few times):
+at the top of *all* application performance visualizations:

 ![a wild annotation appears][11]

 Now just click on the annotation to toggle the display of information:

 ![toggle annotation information][12]

+Correlating performance changes with deployments couldn't be easier.

 [1]: http://www.appneta.com/blog/traceview-beta-heroku/
 [2]: http://dev.appneta.com/docs/api-v2/annotations.html